 Prepare for your Visit

-Students have the best museum experience when they know what to expect and what is expected of them.
-Prepare for your visit by reviewing the confirmation information, including Gallery Guidelines, with all students and chaperones.
-Some teachers find it helpful to review the Gallery Guidelines on the way to the Museum.
+Visitors have the best museum experience when they know what to expect and what is expected of them.
+Prepare for your visit by reviewing the confirmation information, including Gallery Guidelines, with all members of your group.

 Bags and Backpacks